asharirfan/website-file-changes-monitor/README.md

 The Website File Changes Monitor plugin helps you:

-- Identify a possible hack attack during the early stages so you can limit the damage
+- Identify a possible hack attack during the early stages so you can limit the damage.
-- Find where exactly backdoors, trojans and other malware is injected on your site
+- Find where exactly backdoors, trojans and other malware is injected on your site.
-- Identify the infections and code changes during the post-hack forensics & cleanup
+- Identify the infections and code changes during the post-hack forensics & cleanup.
-- Catch red-handed the exploitation of 0-day vulnerabilities on your site
+- Catch red-handed the exploitation of 0-day vulnerabilities on your site.
-- Ease the process of cleaning & recovering an infected hacked website
+- Ease the process of cleaning & recovering an infected hacked website.

 #### 🚀 A Role Beyond WordPress Security

 However, the scope of detecting file changes goes beyond detecting malicious attacks and malware infections.
 It is a WordPress website security and management best practice that can also help you:

-- Ensure and check  the integrity of your WordPress core, plugins and theme files
+- Ensure and check  the integrity of your WordPress core, plugins and theme files.
-- Find files developers leave by mistake that could potentially disclose sensitive information, such as backup files, sql files etc
+- Find leftover files developers leave by mistake that could lead to sensitive information disclosure, such as backup files, database files etc.
-- Keep track of code changes developers are doing on your WordPress site
+- Keep track of code changes developers are doing on your WordPress site.
-- Troubleshoot and avoid unnecessary technical problems on your WordPress site
+- Troubleshoot and avoid unnecessary technical problems on your WordPress site.

 ### 🔰 Website File Changes Monitor Plugin Features